 Here’s how to pick healthfully, if you must

-If you’re in a situation where fast food is your only option, Malone suggests trying a smaller portion size — like a children’s meal, swapping those fries for a side salad or baked potato.
+If you’re in a situation where fast food is your only option, Malone suggests a few tips for making healthier fast food choices.
+Try a smaller portion size — like a children’s meal, swapping those fries for a side salad or baked potato.
 Choosing water or unsweetened iced tea instead of soda also helps limit the damage.

 Plus, Malone says it’s important to realize that if we’re eating fast food all of the time, our bodies don’t function optimally.